OpenMoonRay/openmoonray-docs/docs/moonray/maps/NoiseWorleyMap_v2.md

         default: 0.5

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Gain of interpolation from color A to color B</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Gain of interpolation from color A to color B</p>

     <h3>invert</h3>